learn-tdd-in/learntdd.in/what-is-tdd.md

 * Green: write just enough production code to make it pass.
 * Refactor: look over your code to see if there's anything you can do to improve it.

+## Why Use TDD?

+Kent Beck, the creator of TDD, lists a number of [reasons to use it](https://m.facebook.com/notes/kent-beck/rip-tdd/750840194948847/):

+* Helps prevent over-engineering by guiding you to just the functionality you need.
+* Provides feedback on how it feels to use the code you're writing.
+* Catches logic errors.
+* Serves as documentation for how code should be used.
+* Prevents feelings of being overwhelmed.
+If you can't figure out how to implement what you need, all you have to do to start is write a test.
+* Separates your thinking about the interface for your classes from its implementation.

 ## This Site's Approach

 There are a few different schools TDD, and this site follows the London school.
 There are a few closely-related terms.